DevBalanced/DevBalanced.github.io/_posts/2019-08-31-computer-science-fundamentals-introduction-to-computer-science.markdown

 ---
 Hi!

-This post is the first in a series entitled - CS Fundamentals.
+This post is the first in a series entitled *CS Fundamentals*.
 This series will touch on some key topics that are fundamental to building a understanding of computer science, and hopefully in a way which is easy to understand for someone who is completely new to the topic.

 Todays post is an introduction into the discipline itself and will aim to answer these questions: